amuzetnoM/artifactvirtual/README.md

 And so it begins...

-# Project Documentation: Debugging & Diagnostics CLI
+## Establishing Debug and Diagnostics CLI

 ## Project Start Log
 - **Date Started:** April 28, 2025